gregwhitaker/netifi-r2dbc-example/README.md

 # netifi-r2dbc-example
 An example of accessing a database using [R2DBC](https://r2dbc.io) in a [Netifi](https://www.netifi.com) RSocket application.

+## What is Netifi?
+[Netifi](https://www.netifi.com) is a platform for building cloud-native applications with the power of [RSocket](http://rsocket.io).

+Netifi provides service discovery, load-balancing, streaming, and back-pressure without deploying a whole host of infrastructure components and without polluting your code with circuit breakers and client-side load-balancing.

+Check out [www.netifi.com](https://www.netifi.com) for more information.

 ## Project Structure
 This example contains the following projects / directories: